 You know what?
 I’m not even sorry that I’m failing.

 It’s easy to forget how much you have already achieved, but 9 months into the year is always a great time to think back.
-Instead of looking at how I’m failing as a blogger, I should remember that my big goals for this year were to focus on my relationship and pushing forward in my career.
+Instead of looking at how I’m failing as a blogger, I should remember that my big goals for this year were to focus on pushing forward in my career.
 Well, now it’s September and I can say how proud I am of myself for such a huge year.
 2018 was the year I moved to Germany without speaking the language but still managed to land a job as a content manager working in SEO without any formal training.
-It was the year I had a home of my own for the first time in nearly 5 years and moved in with a guy I am head-over-heels for.
+It was the year I had a home of my own for the first time in nearly 5 years.
 It was the year I travelled around Europe in a van and scored some of my biggest blogging collaborations yet.
 And alongside this I managed to make some amazing new friends in a brand new city.
 To say it’s been a pretty amazing year would be an understatement and failing as a blogger is such a small thing in the wake of such success.
 Sacrificing this blog for a short time has brought so much happiness into my life and I can’t apologise for that.

 A fresh look